1256-bits/curses-txt-reader/README.md

     -h, --help - pring help message and exit
     -v, --version - print version number and exit
     -c, --clear - clear history file

-### Feature roadmap
-- Resize the window if the terminal is resized